samuelc7/Portfolio/README.md

                         // Create list of messages
                          List<Message> messages = response.getMessages();
                         ```
-            2. Working with dates in Java:
+            3. Working with dates in Java:
                 * Working with dates can be a pain in the programming world which is why I constantly found myself referring to W3Schools [Java Date and Time](https://www.w3schools.com/java/java_date.asp) page.
 Although working with dates in this project was annoying I do feel like I learned a lot about how to use them.
 I mainly worked with Java LocalDates, Dates, SimpleDateTimeFormatters, and DateTimeFormatters.

+            Link to Overview video [What I learned from one project at work (java)](https://youtu.be/VvIwkahLUR4)